Why choose the Samsung Galaxy S9?

 Not as fast or powerful as the iPhone X

-Yes, there’s a better phone out there when it comes to raw number-crunching power: the iPhone X, which comes out ahead in speed across the board.
+Yes, the iPhone X was a better phone when it came to raw number-crunching power.
+The iPhone X, comes out ahead in speed across the board.
 However, you could argue that with the S9 and S9+ both being cheaper than the X, this is perfectly understandable.
 You could also argue, justifiably, that the S9 and S9+ are already too powerful – there are little or no apps that make use of more than a fraction of either phone’s power.

-Still, some people just have to have the best of everything.
-So if you absolutely must have the fastest phone, even though there’s no useful way to make use of the extra power, by all means spend an extra £100 on an iPhone X. This is not such a big jump as the extra £200-£300 it would have cost on release, but still significant for those on a budget.
+Still, if you want the best phone of its time and absolutely must have the fastest phone, even though there’s no useful way to make use of the extra power, by all means spend an extra £100 on an iPhone X. This is not such a big jump as the extra £200-£300 it would have cost on release, but still significant for those on a budget.

 Doesn’t feel substantially more powerful than the S8

 And then there’s the problem of increments.
 How much more powerful, and how many new features do you need to justify jumping from one generation of a phone to another?
 Yes, the S9 and S9+ are faster, with better screens, more features and so on, but only incrementally so.